 These questions were posed to the Circle of Advisors which includes several thought leaders in the area of outcomes and measurement.
 They reinforced the importance of identifying a few shared measures.
 Their guidance and RCY's related research will be shared in an issue brief that will be released in September, 2024.

 In the meantime, recommendations arising from the systemic review focus on the development of a robust, multi-faced child well-being outcome measurement framework.
 This collective responsibility is a North Star that must involve all the constellations of ministries and public bodies who play a part in the lives of young people and their families.

 While a number of specific data-gathering initiatives are underway and hold promise, they are siloed.
-There is, however, a strong platform to build from.
-B.C. has some of the best data available in Canada, thanks to work of the McCreary Centre, the Human Early Learning Partnership, and data collected by various ministries and a range of organizations.
+There is, however, a strong platform to build from, B.C. has some of the best data available in Canada, thanks to work of the McCreary Centre, the Human Early Learning Partnership, and data collected by various ministries and a range of organizations.
+Nationally, there is a strong foundation of longitudinal work through the Canadian Incidence Study, and work has been underway on the development of National Outcomes Measures in child welfare.
+Exciting work is also being done in the context of the First Nations Data Governance Strategy, and through a collaboration between the Caring Society, Assembly of First Nations, the National Advisory Committee on First Nations child and family services and the Institute of Fiscal Studies in Democracy.
 Now is the time to pull this information together and build on what we know.

-Words don't change children's lives.
-Real action by the government and equality would.